mohammadFeiz/aio-apis/README.md

             },
             //get result from request response
             //notice that returns string mean an error occured
-            //for return an string that is not err you should set it in an object getResult:(response)=>{
+            //for return an string that is not error, you should set it in object getResult:(response)=>{
+                if(!response.data.id){
-                if(!response.data.id){return 'user add missing id!!!'}
+                    //this message will show in error popup return 'user add missing id!!!'
+                }
                 return {
                     id:response.data.id
                 }